-Just as we kill germs at high temperature, we can also kill the nutrients in our vegetables if we cook them at too high temperature and for too long!
+Just as we kill germs at high temperature, we can also kill the nutrients in our food and vegetables if we cook them at too high temperature and for too long!

-Frying is the most unhealthy type of cooking.
+Deep frying is the most unhealthy type of cooking.
 Fried food takes 7 – 8 times of the normal time to digest and stores unwanted fat in the body.
-It is best to boil, grill, roast or bake our food and avoid frying.
+It is best to boil, grill, roast or bake our food and avoid deep frying.

 Healthy eating will not be complete without water.
 Drink a glass of water first thing in the morning.
 An average of 2 litres of water should be drank by an individual everyday.
 Drinking warm water is much better than drinking cold water.